tibomertens/TiboMertens/README.md

 ## About Me

-I am a passionate designer-developer with expertise in both front-end and back-end web development.
+I am a passionate creative developer with expertise in both front-end and back-end web development.
 With a strong focus on back-end development, I enjoy building dynamic and responsive websites.

 I thrive in collaborative environments and love to explore new technologies and learn new things.